KundaPanda/graphqlient/README.md

 # GraphQLient
-Typed client code generator built on top of [GQL](https://github.com/graphql-python/gql).
+Typed GraphQL client code generator built on top of [GQL](https://github.com/graphql-python/gql).
 All fields are annotated with types, IDE auto-completion and hints should work.
+Tries to make python-written queries easier instead of relying on the user to remember all correct and required types.

 # Dev setup
 1. `poetry install`